CRC-SI/atlas/getting_started.md

+---
+layout: page
-# Getting Started with Atlas
+title: Getting Started
+permalink: /getting-started/
+---

 Atlas is a component that is designed to be included within a "host" Web application.
 The integration process is not yet as simple as it could be, but this will be improved in the future.